-Most people will remember Rick Moranis for his comedic roles in movies such as Ghostbusters, Honey, I Shrunk the Kids, and Little Shop of Horrors.
+Most people remember Rick Moranis for his comedic roles in movies such as Ghostbusters, Honey, I Shrunk the Kids, and Little Shop of Horrors.
 Following the death of his wife in 1991 from breast cancer, the actor slowly began to scale back his work commitments as he took sole responsibility for bringing up his children as a single father.
 By 1997, he had quit acting completely.

 #18 on The Best Short Actorssee more on Rick Moranis

 The Malcolm in the Middle star was once considered one of the rising stars of Hollywood and appeared in a host of movies after his tenure on the hit TV show.
 However, he effectively quit acting in 2008.
-He wasn’t particularly sick of the business, as he has still appeared in some brief roles, but wanted to concentrate on other interests.
+He wasn’t particularly sick of the business, as he has still appeared in some brief roles, but he wanted to concentrate on other interests.

 #63 on The Best Short Actorssee more on Frankie Muniz

 Phoebe Cates sprung to stardom as a child actress.
-Her standout moment came in the movie Fast Times At Ridgemont High, when she instantly became a global sex symbol.
+Her standout moment came in the movie Fast Times at Ridgemont High, when she instantly became a global sex symbol.
 She also had breakout roles in Gremlins and Drop Dead Fred before finally retiring from acting in 1994.

-The primary reason behind this was so that she could settle down with her husband Kevin Kline and help look after their children.
+The primary reason behind this was so that she could settle down with her husband Kevin Kline and look after their children.
 Cates has since started her own business in New York, selling women’s clothing and jewelry.